 Additionally, the children’s program may be able to offer financial assistance for needs related to the abuse.

-For more information on Children’s Counseling and Support Services, please contact the Children’s Counseling and Support Services Manager at (530) 563-2120 ext.
-117.
+For more information on Children’s Counseling and Support Services, please contact the Crisis Intervention Services Program Director at (775) 298-0168.

 Legal Assistance Services